-may file objethat constitution name has be political part Returning Commission Scrutiny(1) Any voter of a constituency ections to the candidature of a candidate of sency who has been nominated or whose een included in the party list submitted by a try for election to an Assembly before the officer within the period specified by the for the scrutiny of nomination papers of contesting election to an Assembly.
+"62.
+Scrutiny.---(1) Any voter of a constituency may file objections to the candidature of a candidate of that constituency who has been nominated or whose name has been included in the party list submitted by a political party for election to an Assembly before the Returning Officer within the period specified by the Commission for the scrutiny of nomination papers of candidates contesting election to an Assembly.

-(2)

-(3)

-(4)

-(5)

-(6)

-(7)

-(8)

-Officer may, objection co Subject to this section, the Returning on either of his own motion or upon an induct a summary enquiry and may reject a paper if he is satisfied that
+(9) Subject to this section, the Returning Officer may, on either of his own motion or upon an objection conduct a summary enquiry and may reject a nomination paper if he is satisfied that

-(a)
+(a) -

-(b)
+(b) -

 (c)

 (d) the signature of the proposer or the proposer or the seconder is not genuine: provided that

-(i) the rejection of a nomination paper shall not invalidate the nomination of a candidate by any other valid nomination paper; or

-(ii) the Returning Officer shall not reject a

-nomination paper on the ground of any defect which is not of a substantial and may allow any such defect to be remedied forthwith including an error in regard to the name, serial number in the electoral roll or other particulars of the candidate of his proposer or seconder so as to bring them in conformity with the corresponding entries in the electoral roll.
+- (i) the rejection of a nomination paper shall not invalidate the nomination of a candidate by any other valid nomination paper; or - (ii) the Returning Officer shall not reject a nomination paper on the ground of any defect which is not of a substantial and may allow any such defect to be remedied forthwith including an error in regard to the name, serial number in the electoral roll or other particulars of the candidate of his proposer or seconder so as to bring them in conformity with the corresponding entries in the electoral roll.